mumoshu/variant/README.md

 ```
 $ ./myfirstcmd foo --bar=$USER
-Hello <Your username> you are in the default environment
+Hello <Your username> you are in the heaven
 ```

 # How it works